strblr/pegase/doc/docs/basic-concepts/Building-parsers.md

 <...>id
 ```

 Captures associate a parser's `value` or `children` to an identifier (`id` in the example).
-To captures the `children` array, use `...`.
+The `value` of a parser is its single child.
+If there is no child, or multiple ones, `value` is `undefined`.
+To captures the whole `children` array, use `...`.
 When the wrapped expression is a non-terminal of the same name than the capture, the capture's name can be omitted.

 Captures are accumulated in *scopes*, can be overwritten and be read in semantic actions and custom parsers.
 Rule definitions and ordered choice alternatives create new capture scopes.
 Read more in [Semantic action and dataflow](https://strblr.github.io/pegase/basic-concepts/Semantic-action-and-dataflow/).